YCSU/Udacity_SDC_P3_Behavioral-Cloning/README.md

 # Udacity_SDC_P3_Behavioral-Cloning

 [//]: # (Image References)
+[image1]: ./images/Architecture.PNG "architecture"
-[image1]: ./images/resizing_and_cropping.png "Resized and crooped image"
+[image2]: ./images/resizing_and_cropping.png "Resized and crooped image"

 This is the third project for Udacity Self-Driving Car Engineer Nanodegree.
 For this project, we need to control a car in a simulator to collect camera images and steering angles, and then using this information to build a model to predict the steering angles based on the recorded camera images.
 The model learns from the data generated from the way we drive the car, hence the name.